🩰

 Port de Bras - Carriage of the Arms

-Arm positions create beautiful lines and complete the aesthetic of proper dance positioning.
+Arm positions create beautiful lines and complete the aesthetic of proper dance positioning across all styles.

 Preparatory Position

 Arms form a gentle oval in front of the body, slightly below waist level.
-Elbows softly curved, wrists slightly raised.
+Used in ballet, contemporary, and lyrical dance.

 First Position (En Bas)

 Arms form a circle in front of the body at stomach level.
-Maintains gentle curve from shoulder to fingertip.
+Foundation for all arm movements in classical styles.

 Second Position